Return to Top

 What is Judicial Affairs?

 The office of Student Judicial Affairs acts on behalf of the University regarding issues of student discipline or misconduct.
-The Student Life Officer or a designee receives reports of alleged student misconduct and reviews them to determine whether University disciplinary action is to be pursued.
+The Student Affairs Officer or a designee receives reports of alleged student misconduct and reviews them to determine whether University disciplinary action is to be pursued.
 Student discipline issues involve both academic and non-academic misconduct.

 How long is the meeting/hearing for a policy violation?